jun297/pytorch-ViT/README.md

 ### Unofficial implementation of Vision Transformer (ViT) from the paper:
 An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale ([Paper](https://arxiv.org/abs/2010.11929))

 Implemented based on the pytorch template (https://github.com/victoresque/pytorch-template)

+### Also improved based on the paper:
+How to train your ViT?
+Data, Augmentation, and Regularization in Vision Transformers ([Paper](https://arxiv.org/abs/2106.10270))

 ## Requirements
 * Python >= 3.5 (3.6 recommended)